Independent cosmology · reproducible calculator · explicit claim labels

 • Observer Boundary

-Dynamic Thermal Channel
+Dynamic Thermal Language

 State-gated.
 Opens when the bulk process is thermally synchronized with the boundary.